Crime Scene Investigator (CSI)

 The CSI then prepares a written report detailing how and where all the evidence was collected.
 CSIs often must testify in court about their findings.

 A CSI’s work is often messy, smelly, long and physically demanding.
-But a CSI finds the reward in uncovering the physical evidence that explains how a crime was committed and “whodunit.”
+But most CSIs find helping to solve crimes by uncovering the physical evidence rewarding and challenging.